tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

 ![Demo](./images/schemamixin9.png)

-15. Notice that on the Structure view an +Add Field appears next to the Schema name, Click it to start adding fields
+15. Notice that on the Structure view a '+Add Field' appears next to the Schema name, Click it to start adding fields

 ![Demo](./images/schemamixin10.png)

-16. On the Field Properties panel to the right add the follwoing FieldName = transactionDetails
+16. On the Field Properties panel to the right add the following
+      FieldName = transactionDetails
       Description = Transaction Details
       Type = Object